 Adopt Financial Austerity Measures

 Tough times call for tough measures.
-Getting out of bad credit is not a walk in the park.
+Repairing Bad Credit is not a walk in the park.
 There are habits that have to be changed.
 This is not the time to buy stuff on impulse.
 Everything you do from here on must be geared towards getting you out of the bad credit rut.
 For instance, you may have to slice up some of your credit cards, especially those with prohibitive interests.

 If you have some valuables that you can sell and offset some of your debts, by all means, do it, as long as doing so will not interfere with your normal day to day functions.
 For instance, selling your car is not advisable if doing so will complicate your transportation needs.
 However, if you have a top-of-the-range car that can fetch a pretty penny, you might consider selling it in favor of buying a used car.
 The aim here should not be to stifle your normal function but to shear off any leaks in your finances and also go easy non-essential spending.